natsflow/slack-nats/README.md

 -------------- | ----------------------- | -----------
 SLACK_TOKEN    | n/a                     | A valid slack bot or user token that slack-nats will use to connect to the slack api.
 NATS_URL       | "nats://localhost:4222" | URL of the NATS server to connect to
-PUBLISH_EVENTS | "false"                 | Whether slack-nats should publish slack events to NATS.
+PUBLISH_EVENTS | "false"                 | Whether slack-nats should publish slack RTM events to NATS.

 If running multiple instances of slack-nats then you should set PUBLISH_EVENTS to "true" for at most one instance - this is to prevent duplicate events being published to NATS for a single slack event.
 The request-reply behaviour of slack-nats